Dinir/obs-audio-filter-guide/guide-en.md

 This is basically a compressor, with differences being fast Attack Time and Ratio of ∞:1.

 Any signal that goes over the threshold will be squeezed under it.
 But it's not like cutting the exceeded parts with a scissor.
-It will be done smooth, so viewers won't hear annoying changes on the voice over the stream.
+It will be done smoothly, so viewers won't hear annoying changes on the voice over the stream.

 When the signal goes under the Threshold, the squeezing will start gradually wearing off over **Release**.